 In 2021, the MHRA received a total of 144 complaints, a 37% reduction on 2020's figure of 227.
 This reduction was almost entirely due to fewer cases involving botulinum toxins, attributed by the MHRA to its work with the ASA on advertising for these products.
-The MHRA has noted that a high proportion of complaints concerned the advertising of POMs to the public by cosmetic clinics and other service providers, including online clinics and pharmacies.
-The proportion of complaints that relate to advertising on social media have continued to rise.
-Fifty-three cases resulted in investigations by the MHRA.
-The majority of these cases were received from members of the public (26) or competitors (22).
-One case arose from the MHRA's scrutiny of published advertising.
 All complaint cases during 2021 were concluded through voluntary agreements with the companies concerned, so the MHRA was not required to invoke statutory procedures.
+2022 data have not yet been published, however the trend for enforcement of activity concerning the advertising of POMs to the public including by cosmetic clinics and weight loss services has continued.
+The proportion of complaints that relate to advertising on social media has continued to rise.